 \subsection{General Constrained Problems with Inequality Constraints}

-Unlike the equality-constrained case, the iterates of \cref{eq:gda_alm} and \cref{eq:lag_oga} do not coincide for inequality-constrained problems.
-This difference arises from the placement of projections: in \cref{eq:lag_oga}, they are applied only once when updating the multipliers, whereas in \cref{eq:gda_alm}, they are applied twice—once in the multiplier update and again when computing the ``lookahead'' multiplier for the primal gradient.
-Nevertheless, as shown in \cref{thm:ineq_equivalence}, the two algorithms share the same sets of locally stable stationary points.
+Unlike the equality-constrained case, the iterates of \cref{eq:gda_alm} and \cref{eq:lag_oga} do not coincide for problems with inequality constraints.
+This difference arises from the placement of projections on the inequality multipliers updates: in \cref{eq:lag_oga}, they are applied only once during the update, whereas in \cref{eq:gda_alm}, they are applied twice—once to update the multiplier and again to compute the ``lookahead'' estimate for the primal gradient.
+Nevertheless, as shown in \cref{thm:ineq_equivalence}, the two algorithms share the same set of locally stable stationary points.
 In this sense, both are equally powerful—and strictly more so than \cref{eq:lag_gda}.
-We first define local stability: